sagar8080/data-fusion-engineering/README.md

   5. `ingest-taxi-data`: 6.22 seconds
   6. `ingest-weather-data`: 3.31 seconds

-- **Holistic Data Integration**: By integrating diverse datasets — weather, traffic, taxi, and crash data — we were able to gain comprehensive insights into the factors influencing road safety in NYC.
+- **Data Integration**: By integrating diverse datasets — weather, traffic, taxi, and crash data — we were able to gain comprehensive insights into the factors influencing road safety in NYC.
 This integration helped us uncover important trends and correlations.

-- **Insightful Visualizations with Dynamic Dashboards**: We leveraged Superset to create dynamic dashboards primarily due to its ease of features and quick integration with Bigquery.
+- **Insightful Visualizations**: We leveraged Superset to create dynamic dashboards primarily due to its ease of features and quick integration with Bigquery.
 This allowed us to build a pretty dashboard for our MBA friends to get wowed about.

 ## Management
 - Our GitHub repository follows best practices for python modules including adhering to PEP-8 conventions, docstrings, and comments.